1. Blog

 1. Eye Health

 But that’s not all.
-Beta-carotene also works as an antioxidant that can help prevent many diseases and infections.
+Beta-carotene also works as an antioxidant that may help prevent many diseases and infections.
 It’s a precursor to Vitamin A, which makes it vital for other aspects of your dog’s health, too.

 2. Bone Growth